-Finance ministers from the 27 EU countries, meeting in Brussels, approved extending Spain's deadline for achieving a budget deficit of less than 3 percent of its annual economic output, until 2014, said Vassos Shiarly, Cyprus' finance minister and chair of the meeting.
-The size of Spain's economy in 2011 is estimated to have been $1.5 trillion.
+Finance ministers from the 27 EU countries, meeting in Brussels, approved a one-year extension, until 2014, of Spain's deadline for achieving a budget deficit of 3 percent, said Vassos Shiarly, Cyprus' finance minister, who chaired the meeting because his country holds the EU's rotating presidency.

 The move comes on the heels of an overnight meeting at which the 17 euro area finance ministers agreed on the terms of a bailout for Spain's troubled banks, saying that the first €30 billion ($36.88 billion) in aid can be ready by the end of this month.

 The finance ministers for the 17 countries that use the euro will return to Brussels on July 20 to finalize the agreement, having first obtained the approval of their governments or parliaments, eurozone chief Jean-Claude Juncker said.

 Last month, the eurozone's finance ministers agreed to offer Spain up to €100 billion to prop up its stricken banking sector, which has been weakened by toxic loans and assets from a collapsed property market.

 Meanwhile, Greece's new finance minister, Ioannis Stournaras, said his country will work to get its budget-balancing program back on track, but Greece too will need extra time to meet its targets.

 "I think the size of the recession justifies, as Spain got an extension, that we should ask for an extension," Stournaras said.
 He said he recognized it was still too early to expect a formal decision on the issue.